useblocks/sphinx-needs/docs/examples/index.rst

    This is like a normal requirement looks like but additionally a permalink icon is shown next to the ID.

-Used rst-code for all three examples:
+Used rst-code for all examples:

 .. code-block:: rst